anvarashurov/thefacebook/notes/notes.md

   So, when I save DOB custom made, it is saving "/ /" in case no DOB submitted.
 WHICH PASSES THE VALIDATION!!!!

+Giving Exactly the same Route path but Link changes the URL to the one withou /#/ so Refreshing the page causes "GET: blah blah NO SUHC ROUTE" error